Just Mustard: menacing, combustible noise rock that embraces the darkness

 “Which would be false advertising,” retorts Ball with cat-like reflexes.
 “Because if they then came to a gig, they’d be very scared.”

-There is certainly no danger of Just Mustard coming across as quiet on ‘Heavy Under’.
+There is certainly no danger of Just Mustard coming across as quiet on ‘Heart Under’.
 For a record set on maintaining a constant aesthetic throughout, the band still cannot resist letting themselves off the leash on occasion.
 The climax of the song ‘Seed’, for example, captures them sounding like a hardcore garage band, with drummer Shane Maguire particularly in overdrive, perhaps channelling his own love of black metal.

 “We definitely wanted to make sure we had some uptempo, aggressive, noisy, dancy songs too,” says Noonan, who explains that at every turn, the band take into consideration the importance of future live shows and the need for songs that will pop a crowd.